Romantic Warrior (horse): The path to Cox Plate champion

-The Cox Plate Champion: Victor of the Hong Kong Cup
+The Cox Plate champion: victor of the Hong Kong Cup

 Hong Kong's victory in Australia was a great inspiration to many citizens in the city.
-In December, Romantic Warrior would race in the Hong Kong International Races on 12 December, particularly, in the clock-wise Group I 2000m-long Hong Kong Cup.
+In December, Romantic Warrior would race in the Hong Kong International Races on 12 December, particularly in the clock-wise Group I 2000m-long Hong Kong Cup.
 As expected, the race invited rivals from other countries to compete with the local competitors.
 Some of the renowned horses included Luxembourg from Ireland and Prognosis from Japan.

 With a smooth start, McDonald closely followed the leading horses and stably positioned himself in 4th place behind Nimble Nimbus, Champion Dragon, and Sword Point, who was in the lead.
 Meanwhile, Luxembourg positioned itself behind the center.
 After the last curve, McDonald galloped 400m before the goal.
 The finale was a showdown between Romantic Warrior, Luxembourg, Nimble Nimbus, and Prognosis.
-Despite Luxembourg's final struggle to surpass the Romantic Warrior in the final 50 meters, the latter still emerged victorious, winning by a nose.
+Despite Luxembourg's final struggle to surpass Romantic Warrior in the final 50 meters, the latter still emerged victorious, winning by a nose.

 The Hong Kong Cup was Romantic Warrior's other victory after winning the Cox Plate.
 As told by McDonald, it might have been the toughest racehorse he has ever sat on.
 “He’s got a heart as big as a lion.
 His courage, his will to win is something I’ve never felt before.
 I’ve ridden some fantastic racehorses – unbelievable ones – and he’s right up there."
 The success in the HK$36 million (~US$ 4.6 million) Hong Kong Cup catapulted Romantic Warrior's earnings to above HK$ 100 million and marked his 12th win.